-Location: Medea sanitarium, constructed between 1954-1962 in Tskaltubo, in west-central Georgia.
-Initially used as a sanitarium, after years of being abandoned, later in 1993, it became a place for Abkhaz refugees.
-The Sanatorium’s capacity was 326 at the time it was established.
+Location: Medea sanitorium, was constructed between 1954 and 1962 in Tskaltubo, West Central Georgia.
+It was initially used as a sanitorium.
+After years of being abandoned, it became a place for Abkhaz refugees later in 1993.
+The sanatorium's capacity was 326 when it was established.

-Irakli, 18 years old, was born in Kutaisi student of History.
-He is a member of the Athletic Federation of Georgia in javelin throwing, and in this field, he has won three national championships.
+Irakli, 18 years old, was born in Kutaisi and is a history student.
+He is a member of the Athletic Federation of Georgia for javelin throwing.
+In this field, he has won three national championships.

 Statement: "Georgia has a great future in everything.
 For this purpose, the new generation is doing everything, and I hope that all this will be justified, after which Iberia will shine again."

 Location: A dome-shaped abandoned reservoir in Tbilisi.
-After construction, it supplied clean water to some settlements.
+After its construction, it supplied clean water to some settlements.
 Its diameter reaches 40 meters.
-There is a hole where the hatch is from the top—a structure similar to a disk-shaped spaceship.
+There is a hole in the top where the hatch is, forming a structure similar to a disk-shaped spaceship.

-Born in 2000, Georgi is currently a student-athlete.
+Georgi, born in 2000, is currently a student-athlete.
 As a professional Judka, he has won two bronze cups in the world championship and Berlin Eurocup.

-Statement: "I am glad that we are different from the previous era.
-But development should not forget our national values."
+Statement: "I am glad that we are different from the previous era, but in our development, we should not forget our national values."

-Born in 1998 in Rustavi, she studies pharmacy in the university, and at the same time, works as a fitness trainer.
+Born in 1998 in Rustavi, Ana studies pharmacy at the university level and works as a fitness trainer.

-Statement: "We must realize that we all have a human constitutional right to any person, in any form, and no one has the right to restrict us in any way until we restrict someone's freedom.
-A human as a person should know what his right is, what violates his right.
+Statement: "We must realize that we all have a human constitutional right to any person, in any form, and no one has the right to restrict us in any way until we restrict someone else's freedom.
+A person should know what his right is and what violates his right.
 There are many aspects where we still do not have this culture and education in Georgia.
 The population of Georgia is in dire need of a culture of acceptance, especially in light of recent news.
-Regarding the educationally and mentally, we are far behind the world, but this is changeable."
+Educationally and mentally, we are far behind the world, but this is changeable."

-Location: Lavrenti Berias Cottage in Kojori, a small town nearly 20 kilometers southwest of the nation's capital of Tbilisi.
-The building was built in the last century, consists of 8 rooms.
+Location: Lavrenti Beria's Cottage in Kojori, a small town nearly 20 kilometers southwest of the nation's capital of Tbilisi.
+The building was built within the last century.
+It consists of eight rooms.
 According to legend, Lavrenti Beria's family often visited this cottage.
-There was talk that anti-Soviet people were being tortured in the basement of this house.
-But since Lavrenti Beria let his family members rest on this agar, he refutes the abovementioned fact.
-The fact remains that his regime has killed many of their dissidents.
+There was talk that anti-Soviets were being tortured in the basement of this house, but since Lavrenti Beria let his family members rest on this agar, he refutes the abovementioned fact.
+The fact remains that his regime has killed many of its dissidents.

 Statement: "I will be happy if our country will be more developed."

-Location: A non-specialized hospital in Gurjaani, a town in Kakheti, situated in eastern Georgia.
-The hospital was built in 1965 and stopped functioning in 2009 due to some damages in the building.
+Location: A nonspecialized hospital in Gurjaani, a town in Kakheti, situated in eastern Georgia.
+The hospital was built in 1965 and stopped functioning in 2009 due to some building damage.

 Born in 1995 in Kutaisi, Inga graduated with a degree in art.
-From a divorced family and as an introverted person, she was raised in Tbilisi and Greece.
-For years, she struggled with depression, and this mood disorder didn't let her continue making art.
+She is an introverted person from a divorced family.
+She was raised in Tbilisi and Greece.
+She struggled for years with depression, which prevented her from making art.

-Born in 1996 in Tbilisi, he studied Business Administration and PR.
-Currently, he works as a Fashion marketer and Copywriter.
-He lost his father when he was 4 yeas-old.
+Born in 1996 in Tbilisi, he studied business administration and PR.
+Currently, he works as a fashion marketer and copywriter.
+He lost his father when he was four years old.
 He considers himself a happy person who tries to enjoy life.

 Statement: "We should all do whatever we feel passionate about!
 It's the mindset of our generation.
 Our generation has more freedom of choice and less pressure in comparison to our parents.
 Most of us have known freedom right from birth, and that's how we turned out to be more demanding of our rights and liberties, and whenever someone tries to limit us in any way, we start protesting as we can't adapt to limitations."

-Location: Space technology.
-This place began working in 1980.
-In those years, Georgia was a part of the Scientific-Industrial Union "Comet," program where it was possible to conduct full-scale experiments on various space objects.
-This center continued to operate until 2000.
+Location: Space technology center.
+This place began operating in 1980.
+In those years, Georgia was a part of the Scientific-Industrial Union Comet program, where it conducted full-scale experiments on various space objects.
+This center operated until 2000.

-Born in 2000, Andrey grew up in Shavshvebi, a tiny village in eastern Georgia, with his two sisters and his best friend of childhood, Tako.
-His main interests are in art and cinematography, and he enjoys watching old French movies.
+Born in 2000, Andrey grew up in Shavshvebi, a tiny village in Eastern Georgia, with his two sisters and childhood best friend, Tako.
+His main interests are art and cinematography, and he enjoys watching old French movies.

-Statement: "Passed 30 years from the collapse of the Soviet Union regime, it's not surprising to see such a difference between these old and young generations.
+Statement: "Thirty years have passed since the collapse of the Soviet Union regime, so it's not surprising to see such a difference between these old and young generations.
 Unlike our parents, we are not suffering from a lack of information, and we observe the world from a broader perspective.
 Soviet Union's regime could impact the mentality of our parent's generation, which is harmful to us to be a part of Western values.
 However, for our generation, the priority is to build an independent and democratic country that will tolerate every kind of individualism expressed by each citizen.
 I firmly believe that our generation will achieve the goal and will build the society without stereotypes."

-Location: Apollo movie theater.
-Built in 1909, it is one of the oldest movie theaters in Georgia and the only surviving Art Nouveau-style cinema in Tbilisi.
+Location: Apollo Movie Theater.
+Built in 1909, it is among Georgia's oldest movie theaters and the only surviving Art Nouveau-style cinema in Tbilisi.
 At the time, it even served as a film shooting location.
-In 1918-1919 the Apollo was also home to a small film laboratory named Alexander Dighmelov, pioneer of Georgian cinematography.
+From 1918 to 1919, the Apollo contained the small film laboratory of Alexander Dighmelov, a pioneer of Georgian cinematography.

-Mao was born in 1998 in Saint Petersburg, Russia, and six years later, with her parents, they moved to their homeland, Georgia.
-She is a hip-hop dancer, and currently, she is learning the Chinese language besides her work as an office manager.
+Mao was born in 1998 in Saint Petersburg, Russia.
+Six years later, she moved with her parents to her family's homeland, Georgia.
+She is a hip-hop dancer and is currently learning Chinese alongside her work as an office manager.

 Statement: "Georgia has always been a warring country.
 In my opinion, the most significant and most crucial battle was won when it escaped the Soviet Union.
 After that, I believe nothing is impossible, and the next generation will be able to do a lot and change it for the better.
 Georgia deserves a bright future."